Monkey Man (In Production)

 My preference would have been to keep it as silent animation with a pop music soundtrack, but there was always a bit of tension between the documentary origins of the franchise and requirements of a large scale studio animation.

 The live action framing story was added by other writers.
-Distributors Fox opted for comedy voice over throughout, written by my friend Tim Hill and the Spongebob Squarepants team.
+Distributors Fox opted for comedy voice over throughout, written by Tim Hill and the Spongebob Squarepants team.

 Uberto Pasolini proposed this to me, based on the novel by Guy de Maupassant.

-When he left Fox Searchlight, Uberto no longer owned the project so he comissioned an entirely new version from Rachel Benette, and that's what was filmed.
+When he left Fox Searchlight, Uberto no longer owned the project so he had the film rewritten by his assistant Rachel Benette, and that's what was filmed.
 She did a pretty good job, certainly a better ending than my version which you can read here.

-When he came off filming "Watchmen", Zack was all set to do the John Orloff version and didn't want to start from scratch with a whole new script, so Warners paid me a large fee and put this one in the bin - a shame as I think it was slightly better than the film they shot.
+When he came off filming "Watchmen", Zack was all set to do the John Orloff version and didn't want to start from scratch with a whole new script, so Warners paid me a large fee and put this one in the bin - a shame as this version is much better than the film they shot.

 Creation (2009)